 Maybe you are trying to comfort feelings of loneliness, insecurity, sadness.
 You know if you continue to do this to yourself your pants are no longer going to fit.
 It just seems so out of your control.
 Once you start eating it’s so hard to stop and feel satisfied by the nourishment.

-You’ve started picking at your desk throughout the day just to survive your work day.
-And 4pm has become a daily trip to the vending machine because a payday or a bag of potato chips is your best friend for the last hour.
+You’ve started picking at the snack drawer in your desk throughout the day just to survive your workday.
+And 4 pm has become a daily trip to the vending machine because a payday or a bag of potato chips is your best friend for the last hour.
 Not all days are ‘bad days’.
 Some days you get trail mix from the vending machine when you try to remain conscious of what you are eating.

 You have a shelf full of diet and cookbooks at home collecting dust.
 Each marked off with recipes or underlined from when you were sure this was going to be the time to change what you are doing.

-You’ve joined and quiet every weight management program endorsed a by a celebrity.
-You name it you’ve done it, no carb, cabbage soup, keto, low carb, but nothing seems to work.
+You’ve joined and quiet every weight management program endorsed by a celebrity.
+You name it you’ve done it, no-carb, cabbage soup, keto, low carb, but nothing seems to work.
 The scale has either remained the same or crept up over the years due to failed attempts to lose weight and get your life back.

-Everyone deserve to live a healthy and ambitious lifestyle to their choosing.
+Everyone deserves to live a healthy and ambitious lifestyle of their choosing.

-Imagine understanding your past pattern of overeating was a symptom of a deeper, more personal struggle that your body was trying to protect you from, but inevitably caused you unnecessary pain.
+- Imagine understanding your past pattern of overeating was a symptom of a deeper, more personal struggle that your body was trying to protect you from.
+Inevitably, causing you unnecessary pain.
 Pain that you have since learned how to soothe and comfort without picking up a fork or opening a bag of crunch and munch.

-Mindful Moments, LLC has been providing counseling services to address emotional eating behaviors for over seven years now.
+I have been providing counseling services to address emotional eating behaviors for over seven years now.
 Having both clinical and personal experience with the struggles of developing a healthier lifestyle and maintaining weight loss for over ten years.
-We want to provide you with the education to build insight and tools to help heal past wounds and manage present day stressors.
-Giving you the power to develop effective eating habits and meet personal activity goals.
+We provide you with the education to build insight.
+You will learn the tools and power to develop effective eating habits and meet personal activity goals.

-What therapy can and will do for you is provide you with a safe place to explore your relationship with unhelpful coping mechanisms, such as overeating.
-Your counselor will closely work with you in developing your ideal image of a healthier and realistic lifestyle for yourself.
+What therapy can and will do for you is to provide you with a safe place to explore your relationship with unhelpful coping mechanisms, such as overeating.
+I will closely work with you in developing your ideal image of a healthier and realistic lifestyle for yourself.